sagemathinc/cocalc-doc/source/getting-started.rst

 .. _ft-share:

-* |lock-icon| **Share** - If a file is selected, this button allows you to share it.
+* |lock-icon| **Private/Public** - If a file is selected, this button allows you to share it, or stop sharing.
 Files shared publicly can be viewed by people without a CoCalc login.
+You can see a list of all your shared files under :doc:`account/public-files`.

 Your CoCalc Session
 -------------------